Euston is a very old Scottish name that may even date back to the Dalriadan tribe of Scotland's western coast and Hebrides

 are a very common occurrence in records of early Scottish names.
 They result from the repeated and inaccurate translations that many names went through in the course of various English occupations of Scotland

 .
 Euston has been spelled Houston, Houstown, Huston, Hueston, Hughston, Hughstone, Houstone, Houstowne, Houstoun, Huestoun, Huestown, Huestowne, Hughstoun, Hughstown, Hughstowne, MacHouston, MacHuston, MacCuiston, McCuiston and many more.

 Early Notables of the Euston family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Euston Notables in all our PDF Extended History products and printed products wherever possible.
+, (d.1696); Sir John Houstoun of that Ilk, 2nd...
+Another 33 words (2 lines of text) are included under the topic Early Euston Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Euston family to Ireland

 Some of the Euston family moved to Ireland